-Dual SIM smartphones are a relatively new segment, which no smartphone vendor is ignoring.
+Dual SIM smartphones are no longer rare.
+All smartphone vendors have options to offer.
+Here are the five best.Dual SIM smartphones are a relatively new segment, which no smartphone vendor is ignoring.
 Almost all the smartphones from Indian brands come with dual SIM feature, and even MNC players like HTC, Sony, LG and Samsung are offering dual SIM phones within Rs 25,000.
 With too many options arises the problem of confusion and this is where we come into picture.
 So here are five great phones in the dual SIM Android category.

 Samsung Galaxy Grand